Disclaimer: I do not own Square Enix's Kingdom Hearts, nor am I making any money off this fanfiction.

 "Leonhart," Squall bit out.
-He got up from the bed again, and this time when he left the room, he didn't come back.
+He got up from the bed again, and he didn't come back.

 Sora slumped in disbelief, that last uttered word banging around inside of his head.
 Leonhart, Leonhart, Leonhart… LeonhartLeonhartLeonhart…

 He was married, and he couldn't remember his husband, he couldn't even remember that he was apparently gay, and to top it all off, he couldn't remember anything beyond that, either.
-It was enough to threaten that panic attack's arrival he kept waiting for.
+It was enough to threaten the arrival of that impending panic attack.
 It couldn't break through the fog clouding his mind, though, so after a moment, Sora just closed his eyes and settled for breathing.